Crypto-TII/TLS1.3/cpp/src/arduino/README_RP2040.md

 long as they support TLS1.3.
 The example program first makes a full TLS handshake, and exits after receiving some HTML from the server.
 Then after a few seconds, if it has received a resumption ticket, it attempts a resumption handshake.

 The client can also be run in conjunction with our Rust server.
-Make sure that the CRYPTO\_SETTING parameter is the same for both client and server.
-In our experimental set-up, the rust server runs directly from Windows (not WSL), looking for connections on port 4433.
+In our experimental set-up, the rust server runs directly from
+Windows (not WSL), looking for connections on port 4433.
 Run ipconfig to get the IP address of the server on the local network, which might look something like 192.168.1.186.
 Then run the client from the Arduino IDE, and when prompted enter for example 192.168.1.186:4433.
 The client should now connect to the server.
 It may however be necessary to undefine CHECK_NAME_IN_CERT in tls1_3.h